-As of December 31, 2020 and 2019, the total value of authorized ordinary shares amounted to \$7,000,000 thousand, with par value of \$10 per share.
-The number of authorized shares included ordinary shares and preference shares, of which 195,924 thousand and 198,931 thousand ordinary shares were issued, respectively.
-In addition, 8 thousand preference shares were issued.
+As of December 31, 2021 and 2020, the total value of authorized ordinary shares amounted to \$7,000,000 thousand, with par value of \$10 per share, divided into 700,000 thousand shares.
+The number of authorized shares included ordinary shares and preference shares, of which 24,799 thousand and 195,924 thousand ordinary shares were issued, respectively.
+In addition, 1 thousand and 8 thousand preference shares were issued, respectively.
 All issued capital was fully paid in.
 The preference shares were classified under equity.

-For the years ended December 31, 2020 and 2019, the reconciliation of outstanding shares of the Company was as follows:
+For the years ended December 31, 2021 and 2020, the reconciliation of outstanding shares of the Company was as follows: